 In the world of Forex trading, many people do Copy Trading, which means they are following a live person actual trades.

 The actual Crypto trading scam happens at the offshore broker.
 After clicking the link in the email, reading a fake news article, signing up for a crypto trading bot, we arrive at the website of another offshore Crypto CFD broker.

 Before asking us to verify our email address, phone number or verifying our identify, they want us to deposit money.

 Do you know what a CFD is?
 CFD stands for Contract for Difference.
 The broker you are looking at is not a Crypto Currency Exchange, but rather they are a CFD broker.
 CFD’s are financial instruments that must be regulated by the FCA, BaFIN, CySEC, ASIC, or your local financial regulator.

 Although many people believe that Crypto is not regulated and decentralized, Trading Crypto is actually regulated, and all providers, brokers and exchanges must have a license!

 Every day another offshore Crypto broker opens a website, and starts looking for the next sucker to lose their money just like the classic forex investing scam.

-If you are still interested in Crypto Trading, then look at any of the FCA licensed or ASIC regulated brokers.
-A brokers like Pepperstone, ForTrade or ATFX, you will find a legitimate trading environment.
+If you are still interested in Crypto Trading, then look at any of the FCA or ASIC regulated brokers.
+At brokers like Pepperstone, ForTrade or Markets.com, you will find a legitimate trading environment.

 Many people get sucked into these offshore scams because they think a $250 gamble is worthwhile.
 But that is the scam!
 You start with $250, and before you know it, the slick salesman convinces you to deposit $10,000.